 Forest Preserve Experience/Conservation Corps ($60,000)

 This five-week summer jobs program provides paid employment for young people whose families utilize the services of the Housing Authority of Cook County.
-In 2019, the Forest Preserve Experience Program (FPE) would engage a minimum of 50 high school youth (ages 14 to 19) with the potential to engage up to 84 youth if additional funding is secured by the Executive Director of the Housing Authority of County or other outside philanthropy.
+In 2019, the Forest Preserve Experience Program (FPE) would engage a minimum of 50 high school youth (ages 14 to 19) with the potential to engage up to 84 youth if additional funding is secured by the executive director of the Housing Authority of Cook County or other outside philanthropy.
 The highly successful program had a 90 percent retention rate in 2018 (exceeding the previous year’s rate).
 The Foundation acknowledges funds received from the Central Indiana Community Foundation for this program.
+Proceeds from the Conservation Cup also support this grant.
 The Forest Preserves of Cook County’s Resource Management Department will manage the program.

 Restoration of Cranberry Slough ($55,000)